rfashwall/cnd-workshop/wiki/03-operator-sdk.md

 ```

 **What this command does:**
-- Creates a new Go module with the specified repository path
+- Creates a new Go project with all the necessary files
-- Generates the basic project structure
-- Sets up the domain for your Custom Resources
+- Sets up `cnd.dk` as the domain for our custom resources
-- Creates initial configuration files
-- Generates the basic project structure
+- Generates Makefile, Dockerfile, and basic configuration
-- Sets up the domain for your Custom Resources
-- Creates initial configuration files
+- Creates the folder structure we saw above

 ### Step 2: Create a Custom Resource API